Yihengxiong6/sphinx-api-sidebar/README.md

 ]
 ```

-2. To use a custom command to generate your API documentation or specify different directories, you can set the api_docs_generator configuration value in your conf.py file:
+2. To use a custom command to generate your API documentation or specify different directories, you can set the `api_docs_generators` configuration value in your conf.py file:

 ```python
 api_docs_generators = [